dechamps/FlexASIO/CONFIGURATION.md

 backend = "Windows WASAPI"

 [input]
+# Disable the input.
+It is strongly recommended to do this if you only want to
+# stream audio in one direction.
+device = ""

+[output]
+# Select the output device.
+The name comes from the output of the
+# PortAudioDevices program.
+device = "Speakers (Realtek High Definition Audio)"

-# Set the input to WASAPI Exclusive Mode.
+# Set the output to WASAPI Exclusive Mode.
 wasapiExclusiveMode = true

-[output]
-# Set the output to WASAPI Shared Mode.
-# Note that this is already the default, so this doesn't actually do
-# anything.
-wasapiExclusiveMode = false
 ```

 ## Options reference